belgianmobility/nextmoov-smop-general/README.md

 ## Launching the modules

+You can use each module independently, just pick what you need in the `docker-compose.yml` file.

 To start the system, you need :

 * To provide a OSM PBF file (See hereafter Data sources) in the directory `data` alongside the docker-compose.yml file.